scipy/scipy/doc/source/dev/contributor/quickstart_mac.rst

    * ``sphinx`` and ``matplotlib`` are required to render the SciPy documentation.

    * ``mypy`` is a static type checker for Python.
 Consider using it.

-   * ``git`` is a version control system used to download and manage the SciPy source code.

    Note that we're installing SciPy's build dependencies and some other software, but not SciPy itself.